dbis-trier-university/FiLiPo/README.md

 # FiLiPo
-FiLiPo (Finding Linkge Points) is a data integration tool.
-It is used to align the schemes of a local Knowledge Base and a Web API.
+FiLiPo is a system designed to simplify data integration.
+To do this, it determines a mapping between the schema of a local knowledge base and that of an API.
+This mapping specifies how the data can be integrated into the local Knowledge Base.
+The goal of FiLiPo was to enable non-technical users (e.g. data curators) to use this system.
+For this reason, only a few parameters need to be specified.

 ## Publications
-* Submitted to CIKM 2020 Demo Track: [Link to Pre-Print](#link)
+* Submitted to CIKM 2020 Demo Track: [Pre-Print](#link)

 ## How to use the Programme
 To be done..